tufts-carpentries/tufts-carpentries.github.io/about.md

 **Data Carpentry** workshops are domain-specific, and follow a narrative structure, working with one dataset through the whole data lifecycle from project organization to visualization.

 **Library Carpentry** workshops are designed to help library professionals.
 Lessons include SQL, web scraping, data cleaning and tidying.
 It is not formally associated with the Carpetries.

+## The New England Software Carpentry Library Consortium

+The New England Software Carpentry Library Consortium ([NESCLiC](https://nesclic.github.io/)) is an association of academic libraries, joined as a community of practice focused on building data science skills in research computing, and extracting, wrangling, storing, analyzing, and visualizing data.
+As a member of NESCLiC, Tufts University shares a Gold-level membership in the Carpentries with the other member schools.
+Tufts has been a member of NESCLiC since it's creation in 2017.